nidhhoggr/go-arrow/arrow/flight/flightsql/driver/README.md

 version, as `myconfig` and then references the registered configuration by name in the DSN.
 You can reuse the same TLS configuration by registering once and then reference in multiple DSNs.
-Registering multiple configurations with the same name will throw an error to prevent unintended side-effects due to the driver-global registry.
+Registering multiple configurations with the same name will throw an Err to prevent unintended side-effects due to the driver-global registry.